shannyushan/bakha/README.md

 # bakha
-Bakha: A medium or story telling fictional, real as well as fantasy
+Bakha: A medium of story telling fictional, real as well as fantasy